Buffalo Wild Wings worker in Burlington dies following exposure to cleaning agent - The Boston Globe

-A worker at a Buffalo Wild Wings in Burlington died Thursday after apparently being exposed to a strong cleaning agent in what authorities are calling a “serious hazardous material incident.”
+A worker at a Buffalo Wild Wings in Burlington died Thursday after apparently being exposed to a strong cleaning agent in what authorities called a “serious hazardous material incident.”

 The employee, a man, was taken to a local hospital in serious condition after being exposed, and later died at the hospital, according to a statement from the Burlington Fire Department.